iip-ecosphere/platform/platform/managementUI/README.md

 Repeatedly running the full test suite with platform setup may be time consuming.
 You may split up the two parts, running the platform instance and running the test suite so that you can keep the platform instance running an execute the tests on demand.
 However, you have to decide for either one until explicitly switching back.
 Assuming that your next execution of maven would execute the full test suite, call

-`mvn generate-test-sources -Dskip.replacement=true -Dunpack.force=true`
+`mvn generate-test-sources -Dconfiguration.textFile.disabled="full" -Dunpack.force=true`

-And in separate shells
+And in separate shells (exemplified for Linux, use `.bat` extensions and backslashes in paths for Windows)

+- `cd gen/broker/broker`
+- `./broker.sh`

+as well as

 - `cd gen/platform`
 - `./platform.sh`